boundtotheearth/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for Momentum.

 4. Double-click the file to start Momentum.
-The GUI similar to below should appear in a few seconds. <br>
+The GUI similar to below should appear in a few seconds.

    ![Ui](images/Ui.png)
+   Figure 3A: Momentum's User Interface

 5. Type the command in the command box and press <kbd>Enter</kbd> to execute it. e.g. typing `help` and pressing <kbd>Enter</kbd> will open the help window.<br>